 Photoperiod strains should be started in small seedling pots with soil that has no nutrients.
 After a few weeks, they should be replanted.
 Nutrients may be added to more mature plants.

 The 411 on Using Miracle-Gro for Cannabis Growing

 Generally, Miracle-Gro is suitable for plants with simple grow-cycles, and since marijuana isn’t one of those plants, it probably won’t be a good fit.

 Growers who report positive experiences from using Miracle-Gro typically use a watered-down solution since this fertilizer provides a one-size-fits-all approach that doesn’t align with the different stages of growth of the cannabis plant.
 By trying to fertilize with it, you risk ruining your plants.

-Your best option would be to use a natural homemade fertilizer, which is the go-to method for experienced cultivators, or use a store-bought fertilizer if you’re cultivating for the first time.
+Your best option would be to use a natural homemade fertilizer for weed, which is the go-to method for experienced cultivators, or use a store-bought fertilizer if you’re cultivating for the first time.